icon icon

 Toddlers are no exception; light is essential for controlling our body’s internal clock.
 Making the most of natural light will help your child adjust after the clocks change:

-Open the curtains in the morning to maximize sunlight entering your space.
+Open the curtains in the morning to let as much sunlight into your space as possible.
 Early natural light signals that it’s time to start the day and helps reset your child’s internal clock.

 Using blackout curtains in your toddler’s room will help to create a dark, cosy environment.
 This will help if the time change means they are going to bed in still light outdoors.
-Though the sun hasn’t set, a gloomy area will let their body know when to relax.
+Though the sun hasn’t set, a gloomy area will signal to their body when to relax.

 Sometimes, toddlers get overstimulated with activities or screen time immediately before bed.
-If the timing change disturbs their internal rhythm, these activities significantly make it more difficult for them to fall asleep.
+If the timing change disrupts their internal rhythm, these activities make it significantly more difficult for them to fall asleep.

 Help your child relax more readily- Parenting Styles

 • Limit Screen Time: Try to cut your child’s screen time by at least one hour before bed.
-The blue light on the screen can fool the brain into believing it is still sunlight, interfering with sleep capacity.
+The blue light on the screen can fool the brain into thinking it is still sunlight, interfering with sleep.

 • Before bed, gently relax your child with soothing activities such as colouring, reading, or puzzles.
-The aim is to establish calm surroundings where they might relax and naturally go to sleep.
+The aim is to create a calm environment where they can relax and naturally fall asleep.

 Surviving Daylight Savings with Your Toddler